PedroLouzada/42-So_long/README.md

 ```bash
 ./so_long maps/map01.ber
 ```
+## Map Rules for so_long

+- The map must be rectangular (all rows have the same length).
+- Must contain exactly one player (P).
+- Must contain at least one collectible (C).
+- Must contain exactly one exit (E).
+- May contain zero or more enemies (X).
+- Walls are represented by 1.
+- Empty spaces are represented by 0.
+- The map must be fully enclosed by walls (the outer edges should be all 1).
+- The map must be winnable — meaning the player can collect all collectibles and reach the exit without impossible obstacles.
-Use WASD or arrow keys to move the player.
+- Use WASD or arrow keys to move the player.
-Collect all items (C) and reach the exit (E).
+- Collect all items (C) and reach the exit (E).
 Avoid enemies!

 ## Future Improvements